Things to Do

 Essential museums, monuments, walks, talks and tours in Barcelona

-- Weekend in Barcelona
+- Springtime in Barcelona

 - 20 great things to do in Barcelona

 - Barcelona rooftop bars

 What's on in Barcelona

 It's not just about Sónar and Primavera Sound.
 For an unforgettable year of music, art and cultural experiences, follow Time Out's guide to festivals and events.
 The coming months promise an endless array of events showcasing the best in Catalan and international culture - from hip hop and documentary filmmaking to religious and traditional celebrations.
 Plan your year here.